sellensq/MECH217/README.md

 ## Resources

-Jupyter Notebooks for some content available by installing Anaconda Navigator.
+Jupyter Notebooks for some content (.ipynb files) available by installing Anaconda Navigator.

-Arduino IDE required for some content.
+Arduino IDE required for some content (.ino files).